Nato chief mocks ‘broken’ Russian submarine as it resurfaces off English Channel

 "In accordance with international navigation regulations, submarines are to navigate the English Channel only while on the surface.”

-However, a Telegram group called VChK-OGPU which publishes purported Russian security leaks, said on 27 September fuel was leaking into the hold of the submarine which risked creating an explosion.
+However, a Telegram group called VChK-OGPU, which publishes purported Russian security leaks, said on 27 September that fuel was leaking into the hold of the submarine which risked creating an explosion.

 In addition, the Dutch defence ministry said its navy escorted Novorossiysk and an accompanying towing vessel, the Yakov Grebelsky, in the North Sea.